ugoviti/izpbx/README.md

   - izpbx-asterisk (Asterisk+FreePBX Frontend)
   - mariadb (Database Backend)

-# Install
+# How to use this image

-Suggested use docker-compose:
+Using docker-compose is the suggested method:

 copy **default.env** in **.env** and edit the variables inside: